feedbackward/rgd/README.md

 $ conda create -n rgd python=3.6 numpy matplotlib
 ```

-The current example we have ready and working is "POC" (proof of concept).
+The current example we have ready and working is called "POC" (proof of concept).
 This corresponds to the graphs in Figure 1 of our ICML paper.
 The first figure is for Normal noise, the second is for log-Normal noise.
 See the paper for experimental details.

 ```
 $ conda activate rgd